pronesto/DCC888/TypeChecking/README.md

 - *Progress* implies that no instruction gets stuck: they can always be evaluated.
 - *Preservation* implies that the program always progresses from a type-safe state to a type-safe state.

+In this assignment, you shall implement a simple type check engine.
+If a program passes type checking, then this program is guaranteed to run without reaching a stuck state.
+Mind it that you will be implementing type checking, not [type inference](https://homepages.dcc.ufmg.br/~fernando/classes/dcc888/ementa/slides/TypeInference.pdf).
+Type checking and type inference are two important concepts in programming languages, particularly in the context of statically typed languages.
+Type checking is the process of verifying and enforcing the constraints of types—ensuring that the operations in a program are being performed on data types that are allowed for those operations.
+Type inference is the process by which a compiler automatically deduces the types of expressions without explicit type annotations provided by the programmer.

 ## Pre-Requisites

 In order to pass every test in this assignment you are expected to have solved the [Phi-Function](../PhiFunctions/) lab and the [Parsing](../Parsing) lab.